What is Munch and Move?

 - Turning off the screen and getting active

-Children need a wide variety of nutrients, such as protein, complex carbohydrates, healthy fats, minerals and vitamins, to assist in their daily growth and development and to protect them from childhood illnesses.
+To promote healthy eating in early childhood, Munch and Move incorporates the Australian Dietary Guidelines, recommending a wide variety of nutrients such as protein, complex carbohydrates, healthy fats, plus minerals and vitamins to assist your child’s healthy development and growth and to help protect them from childhood illnesses.

 They may see moving their bodies as something they are not good at or to endure, or perhaps they prefer to play with their iPad or watch television.

 Early childhood is the best time to start supporting healthy eating and physical activity habits with both being crucial for their development and well-being.